 Importantly, even in a perfectly balanced match, the level of suspense depends on the absolute values of the scoring rates.
 When both rates are close to zero, the probability of a draw is high, as neither team is likely to score.
 As the scoring rates increase together while remaining equal, the likelihood of a draw decreases, and the probability of either a home or away win increases \citep{Scarf2022}.
 Therefore, different levels of equal scoring rates translate into different levels of suspense.
 Suspense increases for \( 0 < \lambda_H = \lambda_A < 0.5 \), reaches a maximum at \( \lambda_H = \lambda_A = 0.5 \), and decreases again for \( \lambda_H = \lambda_A > 0.5 \), as the two rates continue to rise together.
 This finding adds nuance to the conjectures of \citet{Scarf2019}, who suggest that suspense strictly decreases as scoring rates increase.

 Interestingly, surprise follows the opposite pattern, increasing strictly with higher and more equal scoring rates.
 It is zero when \( \lambda_H = \lambda_A = 0 \), as no goals are expected and a draw is certain.
-In our simulations, the maximum level of surprise occurs at \( \lambda_H = \lambda_A = 5 \).\footnote{Since these are the highest scoring rates used in our simulations, this represents only a local maximum.} Remarkably, higher but unequal scoring rates can produce levels of surprise similar to those observed under lower but equal scoring rates.
-For example, the surprise generated in a match with \( \lambda_H = \lambda_A = 1 \) is approximately the same as that from a match with \( \lambda_H = 3 \) and \( \lambda_A = 1.5 \).
+In our simulations, the maximum level of surprise occurs at \( \lambda_H = \lambda_A = 5 \).
+Because these are the highest scoring rates considered in our simulations, this should be interpreted as a local maximum within the simulated range.
+Remarkably, higher but unequal scoring rates can produce levels of surprise similar to those observed under lower but equal scoring rates.
+For example, the surprise generated in a match with \( \lambda_H = \lambda_A = 1 \) is similar to that in a match with \( \lambda_H = 3 \) and \( \lambda_A = 1.5 \).